Metsä Group’s principles for forest use and management

 Biodiversity and climate change

-• Metsä Group’s strategic 2030 sustainability objectives (ESG) also include goals for wood supply.
-We are committed to increasing the amount of carbon bound in forests and to safeguarding forest biodiversity.
+• Metsä Group’s strategic 2030 sustainability targets (ESG) also include goals for wood supply.
+We are committed to increasing the amount of decaying wood in forests, increasing mixed forests of various forest development stages, and increasing the amount of carbon stored in trees by increasing the use of forest fertilisers.

 • Our operations have an impact on forest nature in northern Europe, especially in Finland.
 We recognise our responsibility to safeguard and improve the biodiversity of forest nature.
-We are committed to the principles of regenerative forestry and our goal is to develop new solutions that put the regenerative forestry principles into practice and improve the sustainability of forestry.
+We are committed to the principles of regenerative forestry and our goal is to develop new solutions to implement them.

-• We recognise the important role of peatlands in wood production, mitigating climate change and improving the state of waterbodies.
-We use methods to coordinate aspects of wood production, climate change, biodiversity, economy and waterbodies in peatlands.
+• We recognise the significance of peatlands for wood production, the mitigation of climate change and the state of waterbodies.
+We encourage forest owners to use methods to coordinate aspects of wood production, climate change, biodiversity, economy and waterbodies in peatlands.

 • We offer comprehensive wood trade and forest and nature management services to forest owners in Finland.
 By providing these services, we want to promote regenerative forestry: forest growth, carbon storage, biodiversity, healthy and vibrant forests, and the good condition of waterbodies.